How it works

 Registration

-To learn more about this operation, see the Registration API in our MobileID API reference documentation.
+To learn more about this operation, see the MobileID registration API in our ReuseID API reference documentation.

 Authentication and authorisation